AU-BCE-EE/Larsen-2025-Masterthesis-DFCs/README.md

 Thesis paper will be presented here when made avalable through the university library.

 * `General Calculations` Word-file includes quick "by-hand"-calculations, - check of coding results, derrivations of theoretical equations, and the scaling factor calculation
-* `Reductions` Excel-file caclulations for relative and absolute reductions for all experiments - also includes and overview although this doen't contain the later experiment (felt less relevant in the writing process)
+* `Reductions` Excel-file caclulations for relative and absolute reductions for all experiments - also includes and overview although this doen't contain the later experiment (felt less relevant to update after the report was set up)

 # Description of directories and files